CuarzoSoftware/Louvre/doxygen/md/Environment.md

 * **WAYLAND_DISPLAY**: If set before launching the compositor, Louvre will attempt to load the Wayland backend.

+## Session

+* **LOUVRE_ENABLE_LIBSEAT**: Set this to 0 to disable [libseat](https://github.com/kennylevinsen/seatd) and launch the compositor without multi-session support.
+Disabling it also allows launching from SSH, useful for debugging the DRM backend.
+Defaults to 1.

 ## Backends Configuration

   - **LOUVRE_BACKENDS_PATH**: Directory containing Louvre backends.
 The directory structure must include two subdirectories as follows: